storebrand/target-mssql/README.md

 ## Known limitations

 - Does not handle complex types such as objects and arrays
-- Does not sanitize column names, so might fail on strange column names
 - Does not handle large INTs
 - Does not handle encoded strings